Special effects of Terminator 2: Judgment Day: Miniatures

-The Skotaks photographed areas around Los Angeles as a reference for the miniature sets, selecting those that would be visually interesting to explode and enhancing these areas with further buildings, skyscrapers, and an overpass.
+Robert and Dennis Skotak photographed areas around Los Angeles as a reference for the miniature sets, selecting those that would be visually interesting to explode and enhancing these areas with further buildings, skyscrapers, and an overpass.
 After the initial blast imagery, the scene switches to a high-angle view of downtown Los Angeles.
-The live-action footage was taken on location in Los Angeles from the desired angle and a matte was painted of the same area decimated, before gradually transitioning between the two images.
-Went up to the hills around the city, the highest vantages they could find for the panoramic shot of downtown LA.
-Could not get the perspective Cameron wanted.
-Finally rented a traffic helicopter and had cameraman Tai Salamatti go up and shoot a series of test photos.
-They selected from his shots and he went up again and shot a specific area on large format film to give them the angle and lighting conditions needed.
-Six-foot wide print was made and retouched to fulfill the requirements.
+The live-action footage was taken on location in Los Angeles from the desired angle, and gradually transitioned to a painted matte of the same area destroyed.
+When the film crew went up into the hills around the city—the highest vantages they could find for the panoramic shot—they could not get the perspective Cameron wanted.
+Ultimately, they rented a traffic helicopter and had cameraman Tai Salamatti go up and shoot a series of test photos.
+They selected from his photos, and he went up again and shot a specific area on large format film to give them the angle and lighting conditions needed.
+A six-foot-wide print was made and retouched to fulfill the requirements.
 Rick Rische painted in some modifications because the lack of separation between some buildings made them seem like a wall.
-Then put an acetate overlay on it and together with Richard Kilroy did an elaborate matte painting of that entire terrain in ruins, buildings stripped down, foundations with rubble.
+He then put an acetate overlay on it and, together with Richard Kilroy, made an elaborate matte painting of the area in ruins, with buildings stripped down and foundations in rubble.

-A foreground 1/12 scale breakaway house, about 3 ft wide and 18 inch tall, was built by model maker David Zen Mansley that could be easily put back together for additional takes.
+A foreground 1/12 scale breakaway house, about 3 ft wide and 18 inch tall, was built by model maker David Zen Mansley.
 The scale was chosen because it was easy to obtain model furniture at that scale.
-It took up to five crewmembers a full day to set up and dress the shot.
-Once ready the hilltop miniature set-piece was positioned on stage against a black background.
+The model could be easily put back together for additional takes, and took up to five crewmembers a full day to set up and dress the shot.
+Once ready, the hilltop miniature set-piece was positioned on stage against a black background.
 Five high-powered air cannons and a fan were placed in the darkened matte area and the shot was photographed at high speed and then set aside for future compositing into the sequence.